 As a summary, after considering above proposals, the tentative objectives of Rel-20 ISAC study is proposed as follows,

-The discussion on sensing/ISAC in 5GA and 6G are independent.

-A set of possible objectives of Sensing/ISAC in Rel-20 are listed below:
+The objectives of Sensing/ISAC in Rel-20 are listed below:

-Study on gNB mono-static mode and possibly bi-static mode for UAV use case.
+Focus Study on gNB mono-static mode for UAV use case.
+Consider potential extension to bi-static mode maximizing the reuse of study on mono-static mode.
 [RAN3, RAN1]

+Performance evaluation for gNB sensing.
+[RAN1]

+Study network architecture aspect [RAN3]

 Study the procedures and signaling support between RAN and CN, and the corresponding sensing measurements.
 [RAN3, RAN1]

-Performance evaluation for gNB sensing.
-[RAN1]

 Note: No new waveform/RS to be specified in RAN1 and no UE impact is expected.

 Note: Coordination with SA2 when needed.

+Note: The discussion on sensing/ISAC in 5GA and 6G are independent.

 Proposal 4: Agree the objectives of Rel-20 ISAC study after considering above proposals.